We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Swiss chard

 A person should seek immediate medical attention if they experience severe pain in the lower abdomen or genitals.
-Many kidney stones are treatable using fluid therapy and pain medications.
+It is possible to treat kidney stones using fluid therapy and pain medications.

 However, stones can get stuck in the urinary tract or damage the urinary tissues.
-This usually requires immediate surgery.
+This obstruction usually requires immediate surgery or another medical procedure to break up the stone.

 A doctor should assess the following symptoms: